abhisrkckl/Vela.jl/docs/src/timing-model.md

 ```
 See also [Red noise models](@ref).

-`SolarWind` is a simple model for solar wind dispersion.
+`SolarWindDispersion` is a simple model for solar wind dispersion.
 ```@docs
 SolarWindDispersion
 ```